| | |

 Easy Decorated Sugar Cookies

-Easy decorated sugar cookies are a MUST for the holidays around our house.
 What are your favorite cookies to make during the Christmas season?
 I don’t know about you, but I struggle to find a great, easy to shape, cookie dough for those fun Christmas cookies!
-And then the icing….that is a whole different aspect, isn’t it?
+So, I put it off and then my kids beg me to make the fun shaped cookies…and I get frustrated.
+But, this easy sugar cookie recipe is the one I have gone to again and again.
+I just love it!

-Every time I attempt to make cut out cookies, I get nervous.
-I think they looked pretty, but that it will be too much work.
-I am wrong…every.single.time!
-This time around, I whipped up a glaze type of icing, that not only tasted good, but also made it so easy to decorate!
-Theses cookies turn out to be so soft, delicious, and my kids have a great time adding their personal creations to them!
-I am excited to share some tips with you to create easy, iced, perfect sugar cookies!
+This time around, I whipped up a glaze type of icing, that not only tastes good, but also makes it so easy to decorate!
+Theses cookies turned out to be so soft, delicious, and my kids had a great time adding their personal creations to them!
+I am excited to share some tips with you to create easy decorated sugar cookies.

 Iced Sugar Cookies aren’t just for Christmas.
 My grandma makes them for every holiday…Easter, Valentine’s Day, birthdays….you name it, she has a cookie cutter for it!
 I was often intimidated to make these, because hers were so perfect.
 But now, I find myself cutting out sugar cookies every Christmas!
 My daughter LOVES to be creative with the icing, and I am now obsessed with having as many varieties of sprinkles as possible!